Coronavirus-related loans, grants and finance for businesses

 The Self-Employed Income Support Scheme

-- The new SEISS grant will only be available to self-employed individuals who were eligible for the past scheme, who are actively continuing to trade but are facing reduced demand due to Covid-19.
+- The latest SEISS grants are only be available to self-employed individuals who were eligible for the past scheme, who are actively continuing to trade but are facing reduced demand due to Covid-19.

-- The two taxable grants will be paid in two lump sum instalments each covering a three-month period.
-The first grant will cover a three-month period from 1 November 2020 until 31 January 2021.
+- The two taxable grants are paid in two lump sum instalments each covering a three-month period.
+The first grant covered the three-month period from 1 November 2020 until 31 January 2021.

-- The second grant will cover a three-month period from 1 February 2021 until 30 April 2021.
-The Government will review the level of the second grant and set this in due course.
+- The fourth grant will cover a three-month period from 1 February 2021 until 30 April 2021.
+The Government will review the level of the fourth grant and set this in due course.

-The grants are subject to income tax and National Insurance contributions but does not need to be repaid.
+The grants are subject to income tax and National Insurance contributions, but do not need to be repaid.
 Recipients are warned to be mindful of when the tax is due on the various grants - see this article.

 Find out more about the SEISS here